The Drawing Room은 뉴욕과 뉴저지를 기반으로 활동하는 한인 예술가들의 모임입니다. 2009년부터 작업과 전시를 통한 그룹활동을 이어오고 있습니다.

 The Drawing Room

-Dong Kyu Kim is an artist and fashion designer whose mixed media works are constructed of paper receipts, tickets, and other materials collected over the past 10 years and sewn together by hand.
-His work is inspired by Jogakbo, the traditional Korean craft of patching together scraps of fabric.
+Dong Kyu Kim is a mixed-media artist and fashion designer whose works are constructed of paper receipts, tickets, and other materials collected over the past 14 years since relocating to the United States.
+All his materials are sewn together by hand.
+Kim’s work explores his relationship to the U.S., the concept of the American dream, and how individual lives are affected by transitions in global economic structures.

 Purchase College SUNY